17451k/clade/docs/configuration.md

 ## List of commands to parse

-If you want to generate `command graph`, or `source graph`, or `call graph`, then you need to specify which commands to parse via "CmdGraph.requires" option.
+If you want to generate `command graph`, or `source graph`, or `call graph`, then you need to specify which commands to parse via `CmdGraph.requires` option.
 By default all commands that are supported now are parsed, but you can reduce their number: